LiquidX-Studio/liquidx-studio.github.io/how_we_code.md

 ## Step 3.6: Create Pull requests
 When you have completed static analysis, unit testing, and dev testing (in dev machine or in dev environment), create a pull request on the main branch.

-> Never check in code that will break existing features - use feature flighting!
+> Never check in code that will break existing features without a failsafe - use feature flighting!

 ## Step 3.7: Code review
 All code checkins require *at least 2* sign-offs from the reviewers before they can be merged to the `main` branch.